 Professional Water Heater Installation, Repair, and Replacement Services

-If your water heater is leaking or you run out of hot water quickly, we’ll do our best to repair it, however, you may need a new water heater installation.
+If your water heater is leaking or you run out of hot water quickly, we’ll do our best to repair it, however, it may be time to replace it.
 If so, replace it with a new high-efficiency water heater from the plumbing experts at Oliver.
 We have a variety of options for you including high-efficiency water heaters, electric water heaters, gas water heaters and tankless water heaters.

 There are many things to consider before purchasing a new water heater.
-We’ll help you figure out how much room you have for a water heater installation, your fuel source (most water heaters are either electric or gas and are not interchangeable), and whether you plan on installing a hot tub, spa, or jacuzzi in the future.
+We’ll help you figure out how much room you have for a water heater installation, your fuel source (most water heaters are either electric, natural gas, propane, or oil).
+Be sure to let us know if you plan on installing a hot tub, spa, or jacuzzi in the future.